meetoseh/backend/docs/db/stats/touch_send_stats.md

 - `attempted_breakdown (text not null)`: a json object whose keys are in the format `{event}:{channel}`, e.g., `daily_reminder:sms` and the values correspond to how many of those touches we attempted to process from the to send queue
+- `improper (integer not null)`: how many touches were removed from the send queue without further processing because the event parameters for the touch did not match the event schema on the touch point
+- `improper_breakdown (text not null)`: a json object whose keys are in the format `{event}:{channel}` and whose values are numbers for how many that day
 - `reachable (integer not null)`: how many touches we found at least one contact address for and thus were able to forward to the appropriate subqueue. for example, we can only send an sms if we found a phone number.